 “The retired man’s oasis of calm!”

 Probus was formed in 1966 and there are now over 1,000 clubs up and down the country; the Probus Club of Cirencester began life in 1971.

-In addition, we have a number of social events throughout the year.
-These range from the monthly informal pub lunches for members, to the six or seven events each year at which partners and guests are also welcome.
+In addition, we have several social events throughout the year.
+These range from the monthly informal pub lunches for members to the six or seven events each year at which partners and guests are also welcome.

 The Club is very much a Club run by members for members with everyone playing their part in contributing to its activities.
 It is run with the minimum of fuss and formality, the emphasis being on not taking ourselves too seriously and simply concentrating on enjoying each other’s company.